semaphoreci/docs/language-c-plus-plus_5bf98a2a04286304a71c96a4.md

 ## Changing compiler version

-The following Semaphore 2.0 project selects two different `g++` versions:
+The following Semaphore 2.0 project selects two different versions of g++:

 	version: v1.0
 	name: Using C++ in Semaphore 2.0